eraline/foodgram-project-react/README.md

 - Add recipes to shopping cart and download the shopping list

-Project is available at http://84.201.178.166/recipes Admin user: admin@mail.ru
+Project is available at http://84.201.178.166/recipes

+> `Note:  Project is currently available in russian language only`

+Admin user: admin@mail.ru
 password: afiyetolsun